demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_True_Positive_Incident_Handling_README.md

-This Playbook handles a true-positive incident closure for Cortex XDR - Malware Investigation.
+This Playbook handles true-positive incident closure for Cortex XDR - Malware Investigation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.